German government reeling after regional election defeats – DW – 09/02/2024

 This is the first time in an election for a state parliament that the far-right Alternative for Germany (AfD) party received more than a third of the vote.
 Plus, the parties which make up the Berlin-based federal government have never seen such bad results in a regional vote.

-In Saxony as well as in Thuringia, the far-right AfD received more than double as many votes as the three parties which make up the federal coalition government — the center-left Social Democrats (SPD), environmentalist Greens and neoliberal Free Democrats (FDP) — combined.
+In the eastern states of Saxony and Thuringia, the far-right AfD received more than double as many votes as the three parties which make up the federal coalition government — the center-left Social Democrats (SPD), environmentalist Greens and neoliberal Free Democrats (FDP) — combined.
 These parties' results are each in the single digits.
 The Greens in Thuringia and the FDP in both states even failed to meet the 5% threshold to be represented in the state parliaments.

 Punishing the government in Berlin?